Skip to content

 Can I use both tools together?

 Yes.
-Use Readlang for broad web reading and MeloLingua for daily story sessions with audio and output.
+Use Readlang for web exploration and MeloLingua for daily story sessions with audio and output.

 Try a story session before switching apps